wandb/SageMakerStudio/README.md

 [![Open In Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/wandb/SageMakerStudioLab/blob/main/Intro_to_Weights_&_Biases.ipynb)

 ## Install
 This repo can be configured using the pip: [requirements.txt](requirements.txt) or the conda: [environment.yml](environment.yml).
-The preferred way if using SageMaker StudioLab is using the automatic detection and creation of the conda environment.
+SageMaker Studio Lab has  automatic detection and creation of the conda environment.

 ## Running the experiments
 - [01_data_processing.ipynb](01_data_processing.ipynb) presents how to log the CamVid dataset and how to do initial EDA.